Why Choose a Special School?

 Colonel Myron C. Harrington, USMC ret, B.A., M.S.

-for the learning disabled student to succeed
+Providing the right educational environment for the learning disabled student to succeed

 Have you ever received a report card with either of the following teacher remarks?
 Johnny has such potential, he’s just lazy.
 Suzie is so bright; she just needs to try harder.
 The truth of the matter is that both Johnny and Suzie are trying as hard as they can.
 You know the level of frustration your child receives when faced with hours of homework each day.
 You know that your child is bright, but you see the learning light being extinguished with each passing assignment.
 Children who are intelligent but learn in a different manner than “the norm” are often educationally abused in traditional classroom settings.
 Their educational needs are not being met and they are facing a dismal future.
 Fortunately for both Johnny and Suzie, there is hope.